 Setting Up The Contact Paper Letter Craft Painting Activity

-My favorite time to set up activities for my kids is normally before they wake up, during their nap, or when they are at school.
-I just set it up and leave it on their table all ready to go.
+My favorite time to set up activities for my kids is usually before they wake up, during their nap, or when they are at school.
+I just set it up and leave it on their table, all ready to go.

 I placed out two colors for this activity: Yellow and Red.
 This enabled me to discuss with her a little about the colors she was using for color identification.